Surgical Error

 • Failures to accurately examine or test patients, interpret lab results, or diagnose a condition.

-An Ohio surgical error attorney at The Becker Law Firm can help if you’re considering a claim following a serious injury you suspect was caused by negligence during an operation.
+An Ohio surgical error lawyer at The Becker Law Firm can help if you’re considering a claim following a serious injury you suspect was caused by negligence during an operation.

 Surgical Site Infections